Life Insurance Medical Exam: What You Need to Know

 How Long Does the Exam Take?

-What Tests are Included?
+What Tests Are Included?

 The examiner will check your height, weight, blood pressure, and pulse.
 Collecting saliva, blood and/or urine samples is common, and these are used to screen for conditions such as diabetes, high cholesterol, or kidney disease.
 In some cases, an EKG test may be added to look at heart health.
 The examiner also asks about your prescriptions, medical history, and lifestyle choices.